You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more. more info

 [51:47]

 All too soon that secret love became impatient to be free.
-So I told a friendly star The way that dreamers often do Just how wonderful you are And why I'm so in love with you Now I shouted from the highest hill Even told the golden death or dills.
-Now my heart's an open door.
-My secret love's no secret anymore.
+So I Hold a friendly star The way that dreamers often do Just how wonderful you are And why I'm so in love with you Now I shouted from the highest hill Even told the golden dad Now my heart's an open door, my secret love's no secret anymore.
 You must have a heart like an infant to sing this song.

 [53:05]